-Eligible 2021 NC high school graduates may have their tuition and fees covered for up to two years
+Eligible 2020 and 2021 NC high school graduates may have their tuition and fees covered for up to two years

 Full-time eligible students are guaranteed to receive $700 to $2,800 per year, for a total of two years.
 Less than full-time students may receive a partial award.
 The Longleaf Commitment Grant Program ends at the conclusion of the 2024 spring semester.
 Wilson Community College estimates about 90% of 2022 high school graduates will qualify.

 - Graduate from a North Carolina high school in 2020 or 2021

 - Be a North Carolina resident for tuition purposes